StudioFolder/european-motorways/README.md

 ***
 ### Initial data sources
-The sources of the reference data for the transportation network and the basemap are listed below.
+The sources of the reference data for the transportation network and the basemap used in the visualisation are listed below.

 **Elevation data**</br>
 [📦](https://www.usgs.gov/land-resources/eros/coastal-changes-and-impacts/gmted2010?qt-science_support_page_related_con=0#qt-science_support_page_related_con) Danielson, J.J., and Gesch, D.B., 2011, Global multi-resolution terrain elevation data 2010 (GMTED2010).